mesosphere/net-modules/README.md

 _Note: the shell provision step contains steps that must be performed each time the VM is booted.
 Append the `--provision-with shell` flag when running `vagrant up` or `vagrant reload` when booting the VM subsequent times._

+The commands below should all be run from inside the virtual machine.
+Logging in is easy:

+    vagrant ssh

 ## Linux setup

 Install Docker: https://docs.docker.com/installation/